Dark-Vador22/RoLandManipulator/README.md

 * Start julia
 * The repo can be directly added by `Pkg.add(RoLandManipulator)` or opening the package manager with `]` (shell promt changes) and `add RoLandManipulator`.
 * Alternatively:
-    * Download the repo, e.g. via `git clone https://github.com/Dark-Vador22/RoLandManipulator`
+    * Download the repo, e.g. via `git clone git@github.com:Dark-Vador22/RoLandManipulator` (ssh key required)
     * Open the package manager with `]` (shell promt changes) and run `dev --local RELATIVE_PATH_TO/RoLandManipulator`.
 The package is now locally available.

 ## Using the package